Tpaefawzen/257bf/Doc.md

 Has separated code and data memory areas.

-Has flag wasRead; indicates
+Has flag wasRead; indicates whether previous command was the input command.

-The code memory as well as program counter.

-The data memory as well as data pointer.
+Has byte-oriented I/O feature.

+Has success and failure exit statuses.

+Has program counter for code memory.

+Has data pointer for data memory.

 Unspecified maximum length of code and data officially

+### Code memory